Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - poison will block enemies new abilities, including psyonic
 - psyonic resistance will help against mutant teleports
-- some chance to ragdoll player on fallimpact, higher chance if leg is hurt .
+- some chance to ragdoll player on fallimpact, higher chance if leg is hurt
+- improved rwgImprovePOIs.sh to place tall buildings only on wasteland and to remove towns that are not on the wasteland .
 --------- v0.9a -----------
 - initial release.